sneha-royal/Mapup_Assesment/README.md

 # MapUp - Python Assessment

-## Overview

-This assessment is designed to evaluate your proficiency in Python programming, data manipulation, and analysis, as well as your ability to work with Excel.
-Below, you'll find details on each component of the assessment and the tasks you should complete.
-Best of luck!

-## Important Points to Note:
-- The assessment will be tested using our internal set of test cases.
-Scripts must be developed in accordance with the template shared.
-Please use the following template to create your scripts:
-    - 📂 templates
-        - 📄 python_section_1.py
-        - 📄 python_section_2.py
-- We've clearly outlined the interfaces of our functions, specifying the input and output data types with distinct signatures.
-- Any deviation especially in naming conventions and providing arguments will impact the correct assessment of your work

 ## Result Submission:
 - Data that you need to work with is in the folder `datasets`.
-- Clone the provided GitHub repository.
-- There should be a folder named `submissions` in the root of your cloned repository, where you need to place the solution files (python_section_1.py, python_section_2.py, excel_assessment.xlsm).
-This folder should contain the following:
+- There is a folder named `submissions` in the root of repository,  placed the solution files (python_section_1.py, python_section_2.py, excel_assessment.xlsm).
-  - 📂 your_cloned_repo
+  - 📂 repository
       - 📂 submissions
         - 📄 python_section_1.py
         - 📄 python_section_2.py
         - 📄 excel_assessment.xlsm
       - 📂 templates
       - 📂 datasets
-- Add the following members as **collaborators** to your repository.
+- Added the following members as **collaborators** to the repository.
     - `varuna@mapup.ai`
     - `nitinsk@mapup.ai`
     - `parshuca@mapup.ai`
-- Submit the link to your repository via the provided Google Form for evaluation.
+- Submitted the link to my repository via the provided Google Form for evaluation.

 ## MapUp - Excel Assessment

-You have to submit an excel assessment (as an .xlsm file) along with your python task.
-This evaluation tests your proficiency in Conditional Formatting, Excel Formulae, and Data Manipulation
+I had to submitted the excel assessment (as an excel_assesment.xlsm file)
 <br /><br />
 # Python Section 1
+Solution under "python_section_1.py"

 ## Question 1: Reverse List by N Elements